-The Indian Parliament has approved the long pending Goods and Services Tax Bill earlier this month, paving the way for a uniform tax regime.
-There were more tax reforms when the India Cyprus Double Tax Avoidance Treaty being amended.
+The Indian Parliament approved the long-pending Goods and Services Tax Bill earlier this month, paving the way for a uniform tax regime.
+There were more tax reforms when the India-Cyprus Double Tax Avoidance Treaty was amended.
 The Government also kept its promise to implement a proposal made in the Union Finance Budget.

-However, on a comparison of the provisions of both these treaties, it appears that Mauritius has an edge over Cyprus, but the same may be for a limited period till March 31, 2019 since it will get concessional for two years beginning April 1, 2017.
+However, on a comparison of the provisions of both these treaties, it appears that Mauritius has an edge over Cyprus, but the same may be for a limited period till March 31, 2019, since it will get concessional for two years beginning April 1, 2017.
 Capital gains tax will be imposed at 50 per cent of the prevailing domestic rate.
-Full rate will apply from April 1, 2019.
+The full rate will apply from April 1, 2019.

-FDI in NBFCs – The Union Cabinet chaired by the Prime Minister Narendra Modi has given its approval to amend regulation for foreign investment in the Non- Banking Finance Companies (NBFCs).
-The amendment in the existing Foreign Exchange Management (Transfer or Issue of Security by the Person Resident Outside India) regulations on Non- Banking Finance Companies (NBFCs) will enable inflow of foreign investment in “Other Financial Services” on automatic route provided such services are regulated by any financial sector regulators (RBI, SEBI, PFRDA etc.) / Government Agencies.
-Foreign investment in “Other Financial Services”, which are not regulated by any regulators / Government Agency, can be made on approval route.
+The Union Cabinet chaired by the Prime Minister Narendra Modi has given its approval to amend regulation for foreign investment in the Non- Banking Finance Companies (NBFCs).
+The amendment in the existing Foreign Exchange Management (Transfer or Issue of Security by a Person Resident Outside India) regulations on Non- Banking Finance Companies (NBFCs) will enable the inflow of foreign investment in “Other Financial Services” on the automatic route provided such services are regulated by any financial sector regulators (RBI, SEBI, PFRDA etc.) / Government Agencies.
+Foreign investment in “Other Financial Services”.
+Which are not regulated by any regulators / Government agencies, can be made on the approval route.

 Further, minimum capitalisation norms as mandated under FDI policy have been eliminated as most of the regulators have already fixed minimum capitalisation norms.
 This will induce FDI and spurt economic activities.
-It will cover whole India and is not limited to any State/Districts.
+It will cover whole of India and is not limited to any State/District.

 The genesis of this amendment goes back to the proposal made in the Union Finance Budget by Union Finance Minister, Arun Jaitley in February this year, relating to relaxation of FDI norms for NBFCs.